The Importance of Drilling Bit Selection

 Drilling Bit selection commonly involves choosing a bit that offers the right balance between durability and Rate of Penetration.
 We cannot get the maximum penetration rate and durability in one bit.
 The right balance between the two will yield an Optimum ROP and Optimum Durability for the application.

 It is not sufficient to select a bit that offers the desired balance between ROP and durability.
 We must also be confident that there is little likelihood of significant bit failure.
 We must be assured that the risk of cone loss through early bearing failure is acceptably low or that an expensive PDC bit will not be destroyed in a hostile formation before reaching its target.

 Maintaining Gauge Hole

 The bit should be capable of maintaining the gauge hole.
-If it does not, then the next bit will be subject to wear and abnormal loading before it ever cuts fresh formation.
+If it does not, the next bit will be subject to wear and abnormal loading before it ever cuts fresh formation.
 It may even be damaged if adequate care is not taken when running in the hole.
-If the under gauge bit is run at the end of a section, it may be difficult to run casing.
+If the under gauge bit is run at the end of a section, it may be difficult to run the casing.

 The proportion of directional wells being drilled is rising steadily.
 The complexity of these wells is also on the increase, while the precision required of the well path becomes ever more demanding.
 The selected bit has to deliver directional responsiveness that will aid the directional driller, not hinder him.